 Improve Your Typing Speed With a Touch Typing Speed Testing

 Typing by touch rather than sight means that you can already type without glancing down and looking for the letters.
 This means that typing quickly is automatic for you.
 Try to aim for this level of mastery.
 This will ensure your speed and accuracy and will likely help you ace the audio typing exam.

 This typing skill is based on muscle memory.
 Your fingertips move without conscious thinking.

 Touch typing allows you to type up to ten times quicker.
 Many individuals battle to type 10 words a minute.
 A proficient touch typist would be typing 50-60 words a minute.
 That’s an hour compared to six hours to complete the same quantity of work.

-Adults can type at 20 or even 30 words per minute by searching and prodding, but you can still double or treble their typing speed and cut their computer time in half.
+Adults can type 20 or even 30 words per minute by searching and prodding, but you can still double or triple their typing speed and cut their computer time in half.

 Accuracy is also crucial – you will not be quick at touch typing when you’re not accurate.
 You hit at least three keys for every error rather than one – the incorrect one, delete, and then the proper one: that’s three times slower than doing it correctly the first time.